masum-developer/food/README.md

 ***
 A list of feature used within the project:

-* In this project I use Context Api thats why I can easily get the data from any component.
+* In this project I use Firebase login method.

 * In this project I use children props on Auth Provider.

 * In this project I use useState hook.

-* In this project I use private hook
+* In this project I use private route
+* In this project I use lazy load to load picture smoothly.